 Our review is designed to help you maximize your score on the NHA® Phlebotomy Exam.
-StatPearls questions and articles are linked directly to National Phlebotomy Certification Examination®, National Healthcareer Association Phlebotomy Technician Certification®, and ASCP® Board of Certification content outlines.
+StatPearls questions and articles are based on our experts review of the National Phlebotomy Certification Examination (NPCE), National Healthcareer Association (NHA) Certified Phlebotomy Technician (CPT), and ASCP Board of Certification (BOC) topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the NHA® Phlebotomy Exam.

 Achieve top scores